sishii1214/sishii1214.github.io/books.md

 <summary>・Abelian Varieties by D. Mumford.</summary>

-I organize the reading seminar since 2024.08.
-As an alternative book on AV, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer.
+I organize the reading seminar at Keio.
+As an alternative book on this topic, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer.

 </details>